-Heat pumps are a smart and energy efficient HVAC solution no matter where you live.
-It’s true, heat pumps are most popular in the South or Southwest where temperatures rarely dip below freezing.
-But even if you live in colder areas of the country, a heat pump may be the right choice for your home.
-A heat pump can be matched with a furnace or other electric heating device that will only kick in when temperatures reach below freezing.
+Heat pumps can be a smart and energy efficient HVAC solution no matter where you live, but they’re especially popular in the South or Southwest where temperatures rarely dip below freezing.
+Even if you live in colder areas of the country, a heat pump may be the right choice for your home when matched with a furnace or other electric heating device that will only kick in when temperatures reach below freezing.
 This way, your home will continue to stay warm on the coldest days and run more efficiently for the bulk of the season.

-The heat pump is most effective by itself down to temperatures around 25 to 30 degrees Fahrenheit.
-At that point, either a gas furnace or an air handler with supplemental electric heat will kick in and help heat your home.
-The most efficient heat pumps like the Trane XV0i can operate in temperatures as low as 0 degrees Fahrenheit.
+The heat pump is most effective on its own at temperatures around 25 to 30 degrees Fahrenheit.
+At that point, either a gas furnace or an air handler with supplemental electric heat will kick in to help heat your home.
+The most efficient heat pumps like the Trane XV20i can operate in temperatures as low as 0 degrees Fahrenheit.

 The main advantage of a heat pump is energy efficiency.
-What makes it so energy efficient is that heat pumps extract heat from the air and move it instead of burning fuel to generate heat - which takes considerably less energy.
-In the summer, a heat pump acts just like an air conditioner and has similar energy output and energy efficiency based on the model you choose.
-That’s why for year-round energy efficiency, a heat pump is more energy efficient than an air conditioner and furnace HVAC setup.
+Heat pumps extract heat from the air and move it, efficiently creating a comfortable space regardless of the outdoor temperature.
+In the summer, a heat pump acts just like an air conditioner and has similar energy output and efficiency based on the model you choose.
+During the winter, it reverses to pull heat from the air outside and move it inside.

 Compared to a traditional furnace and air conditioner home heating and cooling setup, a heat pump can save you as much as $526 a year in energy costs**

 The cost to purchase and install a heat pump is usually very similar to a furnace with an air conditioner.
 There are some exceptions to this, and your local Trane dealer can look at your home and help suggest what system is best.